krisiii/KMarket/KMarket/README.md

 ## KMarket

-Clothes Ecommerce Website for Men, Women and Kids clothes, made with Firebase, Angular and Bootstrap
+Clothes Ecommerce Website for Men, Women and Kids clothes, made with Firebase and Angular

 ## Header

-Logo and Name design
+Name design

 Login and Register Buttons with router links to the pages